palmwinecode/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- Only digits and letters are used to sort; Digits will come first.
 	- All the files are assumed to have at least one letter or one digit.
 	- The listing will end with a new line.

+20. school.mgc : A magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.